Allopze/CloudBox/README.md

 3. **Setup Environment**
     Copy the `.env.example` files in both `backend/` and `frontend/` to `.env` and fill in your database and Redis credentials.

+    If you don’t have Postgres/Redis locally, you can start them via Docker:

+    ```bash
+    docker-compose up -d postgres redis
+    ```

 4. **Initialize Database**

     ```bash
     npm run setup
     ```

+    Development note: the seed creates an admin user.
+If you want a known password, set `ADMIN_PASSWORD` before running `npm run setup`; otherwise it prints a randomly-generated password to the console.

 5. **Run Development Servers**